-2.2.4 CHECKPRE Check preconditions for applying.
+2.2.4 MISSING!
+OTHER: CHECKPRE Check preconditions for applying.

-The user wants to apply a theorem in one of her own proofs.
+MISSING!
+OTHER: The user wants to apply a theorem in one of her own proofs.
 She writes down the preferences within her proof situation and compares it to those of the theorem visible in READHTML.

-2.2.5 TRLATEX Transformation of LATEX files.
+2.2.5 MISSING!
+OTHER: TRLATEX Transformation of Later Texture Texture

-The user wants to transform her ordinary LATEX files with mathematical contents into the Hilbert II specific QEDEQ format.
+MISSING!
+OTHER: The user wants to transform her ordinary LATEX files with mathematical contents into the Hilbert II specific QEDEQ format.
 She skips through the text files to gather some information about the used mathematical symbols.
 Text areas that should be transformed into formal language formulas are marked with a specal tag.
 A translator program is started and transforms the LATEX files into QEDEQ modules.
 The translator program must have access to some information about the used function symbols and their arguments.
 After some manual corrections the QEDEQ module files have no syntactical errors.
 Nevertheless formal proofs for theorems are still missing.

-2.2.6 GENLATEX Generation of LATEX files.
+2.2.6 MISSING!
+OTHER: GENLATEX Generation of $\LaTeX$ files.

-The user takes an QEDEQ module file, e.g. one created with TRALATEX, and starts the creation process for a certain language and level.
+MISSING!
+OTHER: The user takes an QEDEQ module file, e.g. one created with TRALATEX, and starts the creation process for a certain language and level.
 The result is a LATEX presentation of her QEDEQ module.

-2.2.7 GENHTML Generation of HTML files.
+2.2.7 MISSING!
+OTHER: GENHTML Generation of HTML files.

-The user generates HTML presentation of her QEDEQ files.
+MISSING!
+OTHER: The user generates HTML presentation of her QEDEQ files.

-2.2.8 CHECKTEO Formal verification of theorem.
+2.2.8 MISSING!
+OTHER: CHECKTEO Formal verification of theorem.

-The user checks if a theorem is formal correct.
+MISSING!
+OTHER: The user checks if a theorem is formal correct.

-2.3 Non Goals
+2.3 MISSING!
+OTHER: Non Goals

-Although ${\bf Hilbert~II}$ is no proof finder in the strong sense it tries to support common mathematical proof techniques.
+MISSING!
+OTHER: Although Hilbert II is no proof finder in the strong sense it tries to support common mathematical proof techniques.